 5.Home of Prosecco

-Our new 2018 Pinot Grigio is great example of Friulian white wine making.
-The vintage was initially affected by rain, but then some significant high temperatures, and a long Indian summer meant a slightly longer growing season.
-The resultant fruit allowed us to use more ‘skin contact’ than normal, giving our wine more weight and a beautiful textural finish.
+Our new 2019 Pinot Grigio is a great example of Friulian white winemaking.
+The vintage was initially affected by rain, but then some significant high temperatures and a long Indian summer meant a slightly longer growing season.
+The resultant fruit allowed some extended ‘skin contact, giving our wine more weight and a beautiful textural finish.

 (Image taken in the awesome Prince Wine Store - Melbourne)